NationalSecurityAgency/timely/source/includes/_subscription.md

 # Subscription API

-The subscription API allows the user to subscribe to metrics data.
+The subscription API allows the user to subscribe to metrics data using WebSockets.
 The create, add, remove, and close operations are expected to be [Text] (https://tools.ietf.org/html/rfc6455#section-5.6) frames and do not return a response for successful invocation.
 They return a [Close] (https://tools.ietf.org/html/rfc6455#section-5.5.1) frame with a message upon error condition.

 ## Metric Response